 Heating the Joint

-Light your propane torch and adjust the flame to a blue cone about 1-2 inches long.
-Begin heating the fitting first, as it has more mass than the pipe and takes longer to reach proper temperature.
+Light your propane torch and adjust to a steady blue cone flame about 1–2 inches long.
+Start heating the fitting body first, since it has more mass than the pipe and takes longer to reach soldering temperature.

-Move the flame around the joint in a circular motion, heating both the fitting and pipe evenly.
-Focus about 60% of the heat on the fitting and 40% on the pipe.
-The joint is ready for solder when the flux begins to bubble and sizzle.
+Move the flame in a circular motion around the joint, heating both the fitting and pipe end evenly.
+Aim to concentrate about 60% of the heat on the fitting and 40% on the pipe.
+The joint is ready when the flux begins to bubble and sizzle — that’s your signal to apply solder.

 Applying Solder